projectara/greybus-spec/source/bridged_phy.rst

 Greybus UART Send Break Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus UART send break operation allows the AP to request the UART device set the break condition on its transmit line to be either on or off.
+The Greybus UART send break operation requests that the UART device set the break condition on its transmit line to be either on or off.

 Greybus UART Break Control Request
 """"""""""""""""""""""""""""""""""